alhaji-aki/blogging-node-graphql/README.md

    - [ ] Read Post Comments (public routes)
    - [ ] Update Comment (authenticated users and only user who created the comment)
    - [ ] Delete Comment (authenticed user who created the comment and admin)
-   - [ ] Authenticated users can report comments
 4. Users
    - [ ] Admins can view all users
    - [ ] Admins can make other users admin